XSimon2020/post-install-config/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>osTicket - Post-Installation Configuration</h1>
-This demonstration outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This demonstration outlines the various configurations that can be used when setting up the open-source help desk ticketing system osTicket after installation.<br />

 <h2>Environments and Technologies Used</h2>